-The difference between zinc and aluminum spray
+The difference between zinc and aluminium spray

 Zinc spray (Pure zinc powder)

-Bright zinc (Zinc-aluminum powder combination)
+Bright zinc (Zinc-aluminium powder combination)

-Alumetallic (Pure aluminum powder)
+Alumetallic (Pure aluminium powder)

 Appearance